mxagar/deploying-machine-learning-models/README.md

 The guide or notes for my future self done after following the course are in: `./ML_Deployment_Guide.md`.

-## Contents of the Repository
+## Notes on the Contents of the Repository

-- Code folders...
-TBD
 - Presentations: provided as a Dropbox download link, located in `./udemy_ml_deployment/deployment_of_ML_presentations`; but not committed.
 - Datasets: downloaded from [kaggle](www.kaggle.com): [House Prices - Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data); located in `./data/house-prices-advanced-regression-techniques`; but not committed.